GeotrekCE/Geotrek-admin/docs/advanced-configuration/feedback-report-settings.rst

 This mode allows Geotrek-admin to retrieve reports and related data directly from Suricate, using the Management API.

-Unlike the :ref:`standard Suricate API <suricate-standard>`, where reports are mainly managed and processed in Suricate, the Management Workflow is designed for organizations that want to process and manage reports directly from Geotrek-admin.
+Unlike the :ref:`Suricate Standard API mode <suricate-standard>`, where reports are mainly managed and processed in Suricate, the Management Workflow is designed for organizations that want to process and manage reports directly from Geotrek-admin.

-Reports can be qualified, assigned and followed up from Geotrek-admin using the Intervention module and a predefined workflow.
+Reports can be qualified, assigned and followed up from Geotrek-admin using the Intervention and Report modules and a predefined workflow.
 Progress made in Geotrek-admin is then sent back to Suricate.

 This mode is particularly relevant if your organization actively uses the Geotrek-admin feedback report module and wants to use Geotrek as its main tool for processing reports.